 4.6.1 If UXO detonation is delayed, there would be a risk of animals re-entering the mitigation zone when ADDs are switched off.
 However, turning on ADDs for extended periods may lead to habituation.
 Therefore, ADDs would be promptly turned off during delays and reactivated when detonation is ready to commence.
-The break in ADD use would be for greater than 20 minutes to ensure a startle and flee response when the ADD is reactivated.
-ADDs would then be used for the minimum duration required to ensure animals leave the mitigation zone, alongside ongoing visual and/or acoustic monitoring.
+ADDs would be used for the minimum duration needed to ensure animals leave the mitigation zone, alongside ongoing visual and/or acoustic monitoring.
 The MMOb(s) and/or PAM Operator would continue their visual or acoustic searches during this time.